ColinKennedy/rez_developer_packages/rez_lint/README.md

 TODO
   - C100 - author name is not a GitHub user or e-mail address

-- Allow disables per-file
-- CI
-- Add unittests
- - make sure most of the tests (if not all) work with YAML files

 - make sure to add a comment to add_item everywhere
  - Change add_item as "delete_item_later"